-In this case you will get an amount less than your maximum Council Tax Support.
+In this case you will get an amount less than your maximum LCTS.
 The amount by which your LCTS is reduced is based on the difference between your income and your needs.

-A percentage of this difference - called a taper - is taken away from your maximum Council Tax Support
+A percentage of this difference - called a taper - is taken away from your maximum LCTS premiums.
+Premiums are included if you have a family, or disability, or a disabled child.